SF-Org-Summary/.github/profile/README.md

 # SF Org Summary

 ## Overview
-SF Org Summary is a Salesforce CLI plugin designed to provide a comprehensive summary of your Salesforce Org instance(s).
-It offers insights into your Org's key metadata, test results, code line metrics, usage of limit related resources and more, helping you understand and monitor your Salesforce environment.
+Lightning Flow Scanner is a free and open-source VSCode Extension and SF CLI Plugin designed to provide a comprehensive summary of your Salesforce org, including information about components, code analysis, health checks, limits, and tests.
+The tool leverages Salesforce CLI and various APIs to gather data and generate a detailed summary.

 ## Features